Skip to main content

 Every HTTP request that receives a response has a Time to First Byte.
 When talking about requests after the initial document request, TTFB usually only refers to the time spent waiting for a response to the HTTP request.

-Request TTFB in WebPageTest
+Request TTFB in DebugBear

 Does TTFB impact SEO?

-Time to First Byte is not one of the Core Web Vitals metrics and Google does not directly use it as part of it's search engine rankings.
+Time to First Byte is not one of the Core Web Vitals metrics and Google does not directly use it as part of its search engine rankings.

 However, TTFB does impact the Largest Contentful Paint and a slow server response can still hurt your SEO.